yuexiaoyun/lens/docs/extensions/guides/renderer-extension.md

 ```

 The `install()` method is typically called by Lens when a user has indicated that this feature is to be installed (i.e. clicked **Install** for the feature on the cluster settings page).
-The implementation of this method should install kubernetes resources using the `applyResources()` method, or by directly accessing the kubernetes api ([`K8sApi`](tbd)).
+The implementation of this method should install Kubernetes resources using the `applyResources()` method, or by directly accessing the Kubernetes api ([`K8sApi`](tbd)).

 The `upgrade()` method is typically called by Lens when a user has indicated that this feature is to be upgraded (i.e. clicked **Upgrade** for the feature on the cluster settings page).
-The implementation of this method should upgrade the kubernetes resources already installed, if relevant to the feature.
+The implementation of this method should upgrade the Kubernetes resources already installed, if relevant to the feature.

 The `uninstall()` method is typically called by Lens when a user has indicated that this feature is to be uninstalled (i.e. clicked **Uninstall** for the feature on the cluster settings page).
-The implementation of this method should uninstall kubernetes resources using the kubernetes api (`K8sApi`)
+The implementation of this method should uninstall Kubernetes resources using the Kubernetes api (`K8sApi`)

 The `updateStatus()` method is called periodically by Lens to determine details about the feature's current status.
 The implementation of this method should provide the current status information in the `status` field of the `ClusterFeature.Feature` parent class.